-We cannot predict what, if any, action the D.C.
-Circuit may take in either of these two cases, particularly in light of the EPA's proposal to repeal the CPP.
-If the CPP is not repealed, survives the legal challenges described above, and is implemented as written, or if a replacement to the CPP is adopted with similar requirements, it could result in significant additional compliance costs that would affect our future results of operations and financial position if such costs are not recovered through regulated rates.
-We will continue working with federal and state regulatory authorities, other utilities, and stakeholders to seek relief from any GHG regulations that, in our view, disproportionately impacts customers in our region.
+We cannot predict whether the CPP will be repealed or whether the ACE will be implemented in its current form.
+In addition, it is unclear how pending or future litigation relating to GHG matters, including the actions pending in the D.C.
+Circuit, will impact us.
+If GHG regulations are implemented, it could result in additional compliance costs that could affect our future results of operations and financial position if such costs are not recovered through regulated rates.
+We will continue working with federal and state regulatory authorities, other utilities, and stakeholders to seek relief from any GHG regulations that, in our view, disproportionately impact customers in our region.